Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/how-portal-creation-enables-cloud-data-fabric.md

 </ul>
 {{site.data.alerts.end}}

+### Deletion of Portal Relationships
-You can remove the portal relationship from either the spoke or hub portal.
+This section explains the sequence of events when you request the removal of the portal relationship from the spoke portal or the hub portal.

+1. When you request the removal of the spoke portal, the relationship becomes read-only and enters the `Deleting` state and Qumulo Core begins to synchronize any outstanding changes from the spoke portal to the hub portal.

+1. During deletion, the relationship requires connectivity to make progress, indicated by the Active status.

+1. After deletion completes, Qumulo Core:

+   1. Removes the spoke portal and hub portal configuration entries automatically

-* If you remove the spoke portal, Qumulo Core also deletes its root directory and reclaims the capacity consumed by cached data.
+   1. Deletes the spoke portal root directory and reclaims the capacity previously consumed by cached data.

-* If you remove the hub portal, all data transfer to the spoke portal stops immediately.

-* When you remove a portal relationship, any files or directories on the hub portal that were inaccessible, due to _both_ connectivity loss and outstanding spoke portal modifications, become accessible.
+{% include note.html content="When you remove a portal relationship, any files or directories on the hub portal that were inaccessible, due to _both_ connectivity loss and outstanding spoke portal modifications, become accessible." %}

 ## Example Cloud Data Fabric Scenarios
 The following are examples of some of the most common scenarios for workloads that use Cloud Data Fabric functionality.